Creamy Pork Chops

 Creamy bacon & spinach smothered pork chops

-Quick to prepare, this hearty one-pot recipe features juicy pan-seared pork chops enveloped in a creamy Dijon, spinach and bacon sauce.
+Quick to prepare, this hearty one-pot recipe features juicy pan-seared pork chops smothered in a creamy Dijon, spinach and bacon sauce.
 The savory bacon and tangy Dijon kick from these creamy pork chops will have your family coming back for seconds.

-Looking for more pork recipes?
+Looking for more keto pork recipes?
 Try Bacon Wrapped Pork Chops, Roasted Pork Loin or cook pork chops in the air fryer!!

 When I first made this pork chop recipe, I made a mistake… I didn’t cook enough pork chops.

 Within a few seconds after we gathered around for dinner, everyone was halfway through their chops and exclaiming how delicious these creamy pork chops were.
 Then, they wanted more!!!
 But unfortunately, it was all gone, so they had to settle on more roasted asparagus and mashed cauliflower.
-Don’t repeat my mistake, just double this recipe you are a family of two growing boys and hungry husband!
+Don’t repeat my mistake, just double this recipe if you are a family of two growing boys and hungry husband!

 A creamy spinach sauce covered a boneless pork chop on a white plate with another plate behind and two forks to the right.